phreda4/r4/README.md

 ```

 The conditionals are fixes:
-0?, 1?, +?, -? are simple conditional, test but not destroy the top of stack (TOS), 0? are TOS=0.. and so on.
+0?, 1?, +?, -? are simple conditional, test but not destroy the top of stack (TOS), 0? are TOS=0.. and so on.<br/>
 =?, <? .. and? .. are conditional with two values to compare, destroy the TOS.

 Flow control is diferent from other forth, there are build in, with block of code construction.